 Disruption has no particular way it should be done.
 You show up and show out.
 No matter how many people.

 We stood there.
 We chanted.
-We marched around the intersection (yes, abiding by traffic and pedestrian laws).
+Then, we marched around the intersection (yes, abiding by traffic and pedestrian laws, of course).
 More people joined us.
 Drivers honked their horns in support of our efforts to:

 - Push Congress to pass the Clean Dream Act